What trim should I use?

-Trim, also known as moldings are one of the best ways to add depth and beauty to any room.
-Baseboards, casings, crown moldings and chair railings, trim is a design element that adds depth, detail and richness to any room.
+Trim, also known as molding is one of the best ways to add depth and beauty to any room.
+Baseboard, casing, crown molding, window, door and chair rail.
+Trim is a design element that adds depth, detail and richness to any room.
 Most people building a new home don’t give trim much thought.
-Consider the size, style and material being used.
+They don’t consider the size, style and material being used.
 How they flow together from room to room and how they match the overall style of the home.
-Do you want a colonial finish, a contemporary or modern one or something totally unique. if your building a new home you’ll be asking yourself what trim should I use.
+Do you want a colonial finish, a contemporary or modern one or something totally unique.
+If your building a new home you’ll be asking yourself what trim should I use.
 This article will try to help you with that.

-Trim is sold in a wide variety of sizes, material and styles.
-And that’s just the stock variety.
-Custom trim layers different trims together to create a look impossible to achieve by using simply whats in stock.
-Trim is by far the best way to make any home stand out a look like a million bucks.
-For this you’ll not only need a great design but a custom home builder with the skill and experience required.
-High end trim work is one of the hardest things in finish work to truly do right.
+Trim is sold in a wide variety of sizes, materials and styles.
+And that’s just the stock variety carried at a local Home Depot or Lowes.
+Custom trim layers different size and style trims together, creating a look impossible to achieve with one piece moldings.
+Trim is by far the best way to make any home stand out and look like a million bucks.
+For this you’ll not only need a great design but a custom home builder with the skill and experience required to install it.

 Let’s look at some of the various trim elements below and try to answer the question.
 What trim should I use?